Carrot Almond Torte

 by Carrie Fehr

-Perhaps it’s the romantic long-stemmed French tulips of spring, or the seductive perfume of the season’s first strawberries that enliven my senses, or the allure of purple-tinged carrots piled high, dangling under the canopies at the farmers’ market that look like a still-life painting.
+Perhaps it’s the romantic long-stemmed French tulips of spring, or the seductive perfume of the season’s first strawberries that enliven my senses, or simply the allure of purple-tinged carrots piled high, dangling under the canopies at the farmers’ market that look like a still-life painting.

 The lightness of spring gives way to the glamour of nature around its passion for love.